saaralehtoviita/ohke-lopputyo/README.md

 python app.py
 ```

-The app will then be run locally in the browser, the default adress is:
+The application should now be run locally:

 ```
 http://127.0.0.1:5000